akshay-sr/CarND-Behavioral-Cloning/README.md

 ---

 # Behavioral Cloning
-Using Keras to make building deep neural networks for predicting autonomous steering angles.
+Using Keras to build deep neural networks for predicting autonomous steering angles.

 # Video of the car driving around the track
 This video shows the car driving around the track for the entire lap.
 It is recorded in "fastest" graphics setting on the simulator since my laptop that has low graphics capabilities.